Honeybadger-Lost-and-Found/Lost-and-Found-frontend/README.md

 ## Description:
- Lost-and-found is a web app that when a person  loses an item can post the name of that item and it's description.Also, when it is found  , the other party can upload that image where it is found on the map and contact that person.
+ Lost-and-found is a web app that enables a person to post information about an item that they have found or lost.
+The other party can utilize our app to contact the person who posted the item to either retrieve the item or inform them that they have found a lost item matching the provided description.

 ## Technologies used:
 - API express server with the full CRUD functionality and React app for the frontend
 - Cloudinary API

 ## NPM packages:
-- npm google location
+- mapbox
-- npm materialize for styling + css styling
+- materialize for styling + css styling

 ## User Stories:
 - As a user, I want to make a new entry for a lost item so that the person who lost it can look for it.